DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Scope yourself to a certain amount of time and quit when the time is up.
 If you've done the first couple of items above without finding anything new, next time start at the third item, then the fourth, and so on.
 In many ways this is like painting a landscape.
 First you sketch out the general look, then you pay a little attention here, then you pay a little attention there.
 Each time you look at your landscape painting your goals is sketch out a few more details.
 (Not go on a death march.)

 You're not doing this to build a spec.
 You're doing this to do a cross-check between model items to see if there are important conversation areas you might have missed.
 Here's a hint: there always are.
 Once the model gets sketched out past a hour or two, it starts suggesting conversation areas and reminding you of things you that you probably wouldn't have thought of before.
-That's the magic.
+That's another piece of the magic.

 ### **Clean up the backlog**